 Integrated trail systems accommodate a range of users including walkers, joggers, hikers, bicyclists, and inline skaters.
 Regional trail systems may also accommodate mountain bikes, equestrian, cross-country skiing, dog sledding, skijoring, and off-leash dog trails.
 It is also important to think of the needs of the aging population in regional trail systems.
-The photos on the pervious page show a portion of a universally accessible trail to a mountain overlook in Powell Township, Marquette County.
-There are no stairs on this trail, and although there are up to 10 percent slopes, frequent level landing areas are provided so that wheelchairs can be accommodated.
-The Township should refer to the Architectural Barriers and Transportation Board's accessibility guidelines for outdoor developed areas for trails such as this.
-Superior Township should collaborate on regional trail projects and be prepared to provide valuable links and unique amenities in the overall system.
+L'Anse Township should collaborate on regional trail projects, such as the Zeba to Sand Point Regional Trail project, and be prepared to provide valuable links and unique amenities in the overall system.
 A well-designed trail can become a destination in itself, especially if it features scenic views, natural areas, and other natural amenities.